gdanko/enpass/README.md

 ```

 ## To Do
-* Allow the user to specify fields to display in the table and list views
+* Allow the user to specify fields to display
-* Search based on login (subtitle)
-* Allow the user to store their password as an environment variable
 * Make sure all the other stuff works